oguimbal/rpcsharp/README.md

 ... and create sample projects

+... and develop multi-statements calls

+... and develop automatic client-side interfaces implementation (will allow to manipulate client side objects that are defined by a common inteface, which implementation only exists server-side)

+... and develop promises

 ... and add much more features

-... and develop automatic client-side interfaces implementation (will allow to manipulate client side objects that are defined by a common inteface, which implementation only exists server-side)

 ...soon.